joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 Datomic provide the infrastructure to make these problems very approachable even in a distributed context.

-We'll come back to this but first let's explore modularity in the context of synchronizing application state.
+We'll come back to this, but first let's explore modularity in the context of synchronizing application state.

 ### Modularity